-Individual Compulsory Test 3
+Individual Compulsory Test 3 (Rein of your choice)

 1. Vault on

 2. Flag

 3. Mill

 4. Scissors Forwards

 5. Scissors Backwards

 6. Stand

 7. First part of Flank (back to seat astride)

 8. Swing off to the outside from seat astride